-I’ve been writing this post for days now, because I can’t seem to consolidate the stories into one coherent theme.
+I’ve been writing this post for days now because I can’t seem to consolidate the stories into one coherent theme.
 I am having a difficult time finding one happening that encompasses what our time in Istanbul was like.
 Emily and I had two different experiences.
-Her’s tipped off by the fact that I decided to verbalize, only moments after we had arrived, that Taken 2, the movie sequel of the kidnapping of young girls traveling together, was set in Istanbul.
+He’s tipped off by the fact that I decided to verbalize, only moments after we had arrived, that Taken 2, the movie sequel of the kidnapping of young girls traveling together, was set in Istanbul.
 She didn’t appreciate that very much, and every subsequent worry and decision was then made with the thought of muggings and disappearance in the back of her mind.
 She was the voice of reason, even if only slightly paranoid, that kept us out of any potential harm.
-I, though not recklessly travel stupid, am much more trusting of strangers, and found Istanbul to be otherworldly and nosily busy, as apposed to kidnapping fearful (but I still think she was and is right in this situation).
+I, though not recklessly travel stupidly, am much more trusting of strangers, and found Istanbul to be otherworldly and nosily busy, as opposed to kidnapping fearful (but I still think she was and is right in this situation).

-Regardless of our different perspectives, we were a united front, never leaving each others’ sides, purposefully, although, at one point, the poor girl had a panic attack when we were separated in The Hamam.
+Regardless of our different perspectives, we were a united front, never leaving each others’ sides purposefully, although, at one point, the poor girl had a panic attack when we were separated in The Hamam.
 She was convinced that I had been taken by the Turkish Mafia.
 The girl wasn’t being overly dramatic in the least, as we had each been ‘gifted’ the 51 euro entrance fee, and every internet posting that we had read about Turkey said don’t follow people anywhere or take gifts from locals, as you will be expected to give ‘something’ in return.

 One of the things that Emily was adamant about while in Istanbul was having her fortune read in Turkish coffee grinds.
 She had researched on the world wide web that this was a social and fun activity to take part in while visiting the vibrant city.
 Fortune tellers loiter around certain coffeehouses near Taksim Square, located in the European part of Istanbul, and delve into the future of those interested in knowing.
 Having grown up Christian and believing that ‘playing with spirituality’ is an avenue to which bad spirits will reach me, I didn’t want to see what swirled coffee grinds or tarot cards would tell me, and was content with finding a fake Louis and having my nose pierced.
 I figured the nose piercing was enough of a rebellious act for ‘the church’ anyway.